 It's recommended that you designate at least one SAML account as an administrator of your portal and demote or delete the initial administrator account.
 It's also recommended that you disable the Create an account button in the portal website so users cannot create their own accounts.
 For instructions, see the Designate an organization-specific account as an administrator section below.

 - Specify the source that the portal will access to obtain metadata information This provides the necessary metadata information about your SAML-compliant identity provider.
-Links to instructions for obtaining metadata from certified providers are available in the SAML identity providers section above.
+You can find instructions for obtaining metadata from certified providers in the ArcGIS/IdP GitHub repository.
 There are three possible sources of metadata information:

 - A URL—Provide a URL that returns metadata information about the identity provider.